 Finally, a third William Miles was built at Quebec in 1853, 1224 tons.
 A much larger vessel than the earlier two, she made several trips to Australia and New Zealand with settlers.

 There is also disagreement about the rigging (disposition of sails, type or class of ship), particularly whether the 1808 and 1816 William Miles were barques or not.
 No obvious explanation for disagreement has yet been found.
 Farr describes both vessels as ship-rigged from the shipyard.
 The following sketches from Wikipedia explain the difference between barques and fully rigged ships for three-masted vessels like the William Miles:

 One possible reason for disagreement about the rigging is the changing meanings of ship nomenclature from around 1750 to the early decades of the 19th century (noted by Macgregor 1985, p.
 29).
-Chapman (1768) is an example of ship classification in that earlier period, Falconer’s dictionary (1769) provides contemporary definitions, as well as examples of change in progress.
-Admiral Smyth’s list of nautical terms also reflects the usage of that period (by importing much of Falconer’s dictionary).
+Chapman (1768) is an example of earlier ship classification based on hull design, Falconer’s dictionary (1769) provides contemporary definitions, as well as examples of change in progress, and Admiral Smyth’s (1867) list of nautical terms perpetuates the usage of that period (by importing much of Falconer’s dictionary).

 – Chapman, A. F. 1768.
 Architectura Navalis Mercatoria.
 Stockholm.
 English translation 1820 here.